 Playwriting can be one of the purest and most liberating forms of writing, but for the uninitiated it can also be one of the most intimidating.
 This course will demystify the unique process of writing for the stage, and give you the confidence and tools you need to explore your ideas, start writing a play and embrace all the opportunities theatre can offer a creative mind.

-Over the course of a weekend, we'll examine the fundamentals of playwriting, starting with the most important of all: ideas.
+Over the course of a weekend, we'll examine the fundamentals of playwriting through practical writing exercises and discussion.
+We'll start with the most important of all: ideas.
 In subsequent sessions we'll take a closer look at what makes writing for the stage different from any other form, and how you can shape your idea into characters, situations and settings that work theatrically.

 By the end of the two days, every student will produce a scene, which they will have the rare opportunity to hear read by professional actors, to learn what happens to a playwright's words when they're lifted off the page and given life.